DucMinhNe/nodejs-course/lessons/08-data-types/README.md

 - primitives: string, number, bigint, boolean, undefined, null, symbol
 - everything else is an object (arrays, functions, dates...)
+- `typeof value` returns the type as a string
+- primitives are immutable and copied by value; objects are by reference

 ## Example